-You can only set up a Power of Attorney while you still have the ability to weigh up information and make decisions for yourself, known as 'mental capacity' - so it's worth putting a plan in place early on.
+You can only set up a Power of Attorney while you still have the ability to weigh up information and make decisions for yourself, known as 'mental capacity' - so it's worth putting one in place early on.

 Lasting Power of Attorney (LPA)

 Lasting Power of Attorney is the most common form of Power of Attorney.
 It is an ongoing arrangement with no expiry date that will allow another person to make decisions on your behalf.

 Once the document is registered, it can be used immediately, with your permission while you still have capacity, or it can take effect from when you lose mental capacity.

 An LPA has to be registered with the government, through the Office of the Public Guardian.
 You can find out how to do this in our guide to setting up Power of Attorney.

 Types of Lasting Power of Attorney

 There are two types of Lasting Power of Attorney.